 Your dentist might need to apply dental local anesthesia to numb an area of your mouth while performing certain procedures.
-We do this by injecting medicine – known as a local anesthetic – into your inner cheek or gum.
+Our Dearborn Dentist, and Brownstown Team do this by injecting medicine – known as a local anesthetic – into your inner cheek or gum.

 Nowadays, the most common anesthetic dentists use is Lidocaine.
-Novocain used to be the more common option a few decades ago, professionals now use other anesthetics that work better and longer.
-The one thing all these anesthetics have in common is their names ending with "cain."
+Novocain was a more common option a few decades ago, professionals now use other anesthetics that work better and longer.

 Modern anesthetics are also less likely to cause allergic reactions compared to Novocain.

 There are two different kinds of numbing injections in dental anesthesia.

 These cover an entire region in your mouth.
 Like one side of your top jaw, for example.

 These numb a much smaller area.
 Only where the injection was applied will there be numbing.